jingfanfeng/HackathonFlask/README.md

 - All html files are located in the templates folder.
 They use an extension called Jinja for several useful features.
   - All html files inherit from base.html, which defines the basic page layout with a navigation bar.
-- All css and javascript files are located in the static folder. css will be used sparingly because we have a library called bootstrap with many useful templates.
+- All styles are defined in style.css in the static folder.
+All scripts are defined in script.js in the static folder.
+Anything defined in these files will be global to all html files.
   - Link to the [bootstrap documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/)
 - The app folder contains the core functionality. **init**.py contains the `create_app` function, which returns the app. models.py defines all the database models we store. routes.py stores the various urls and the backend code that runs when a url is accessed.